ingridbmason/Network-literacy/PITCHME.md

 See <a href="https://www.rds.edu.au/research-communities">Research Community Projects</a>

 Note:
 The Research Data Services program funded storage for domain specific data collections, examples here are: medical and health, cultures and community, and life sciences (genomics) respectively.
-The sizes of the data collections vary, however these calculations emphasise what sort of network speed is needed to move a data collection let alone build a set of domain specific data collections.
+The sizes of the data collections vary, however these calculations emphasise what sort of network speed is needed to move a data collection let alone build a library of data collections.

 ---